SpartaTech/sparta-spring-web-utils/README.md

-And then the applications that wants to use you application just needs to create a bean for YourApi and use the Methods.
+And then the applications that want to use you application just need to create a bean for YourApi and use the methods.

 Example: